 Do I Have To Pay Collections For FHA Loan: How FHA Views Collections And Charge Offs

-FHA does not require FHA mortgage borrowers to pay off outstanding collection accounts and charge off accounts.
-However, unpaid non-medical collection accounts with outstanding collection balances can affect a FHA mortgage borrower when it comes to qualifying for debt to income ratios.
-FHA classifies collection accounts into three categories:
+HUD does not require borrowers to pay off outstanding collection accounts and charge off accounts.
+However, unpaid non-medical collection accounts with outstanding collection balances can affect a borrower when it comes to qualifying for debt to income ratios.
+HUD classifies collection accounts into three categories:

 - Non-Medical Collection Accounts